hachmannlab/chemml/README.md

 ## Latest Version:
-- Program Version: 0.5.1
-- Release Date: April 8, 2019
+   - to find the latest version and release history, click [here](https://pypi.org/project/chemml/#history)

 ## Installation and Dependencies:
-You can download ChemML from Python Package Index (PyPI) via pip.
+You can download ChemML from PyPI via pip.

     pip install chemml --user -U